signalfx/signalfx-nodejs-tracing/docs/API.md

 includes a scope manager.
 A scope manager is a utility for registering and providing a span that can cross both synchronous and asynchronous contexts.
 The span it provides is registered as active, and you can use it for noting an accessor's execution state and for parenting child spans.

-This means you can reference an existing span in a particular section of traced functionality without already explicitly passing the span as an argument.
+This means you can reference an existing span in a particular section of traced functionality without already explicitly passing the span as an argument:

-The scope manager is available via `tracer.scope()`.
-Use its return value in a global context.
-It has three methods for active span management:

-* scope.active()
-* scope.activate(span, fn)
-* scope.bind(target, [span])

-Because the scope manager isn't defined in the current OpenTracing JavaScript API, the delegation pattern of the OpenTracing global tracer (`require('opentracing').globalTracer()`) can't provide access to the scope manager via the `scope()` method.

-As a result, a reference to the tracer instance returned by `init()` should be made accessible where manual scope management is necessary:

 ```javascript
 // explicit span reference as parameter